-Some restaurants are even using the concept of the ghost kitchen to run a different brand out of their existing restaurant.
+Some restaurants are even using the concept of the ghost kitchen to run a virtual brand out of their existing restaurant business.
 A high-end steakhouse, for example, might run a burger delivery service out of their kitchen, throwing burgers down on the grill alongside their New York Strips.

-Finally, many restaurants hit hard by the pandemic pivoted to ghost kitchen models to save their businesses.
-As lockdowns eased, they still found demand high for deliveries.
+Finally, many restaurants hit hard by the pandemic pivoted to ghost or cloud kitchen models to save their businesses.
+As lockdowns eased, they still found demand high for online ordering and deliveries.

 The Disadvantages of Ghost Kitchens

-There are, however, some disadvantages to running a ghost kitchen.
-Because there is no FOH and no storefront, so to speak, ghost-kitchen restaurants have to put more effort into print and digital marketing.
-They can’t rely on foot traffic or events that pull in customers.
+There are, however, some disadvantages to running a ghost kitchen operation.
+Because there is no FOH and no storefront, so to speak, ghost kitchen restaurants have to put more effort into print and digital marketing.
+They can't rely on foot traffic or events that pull in customers.

-In many cases, as Forbes points out, it creates a middle-man scenario, as well, where customers don’t have direct access to restaurant staff or management.
-Conversations about food quality or dietary needs have to go through an app, creating something of a game of telephone.
+In many cases, as Forbes points out, it creates a middle-man scenario, as well, where the customer doesn't have direct access to ghost restaurant staff or management.
+Conversations about food quality or dietary needs have to go through the online ordering system, creating something of a game of telephone.

-Finally, ghost-kitchen operations have to stay on top of their digital menus, particularly if they’re running multiple brands out of one kitchen.
+Finally, a ghost kitchen operator has to stay on top of their digital menus, particularly if they're running multiple brands out of one kitchen.
 Kitchen staff have to keep food orders on brand and menus up-to-date as items change or ingredients run out.